gallenc/kuwaiba-examples-1/kuwaiba-simple/README.md

 Check out the project using git and cd to the `kuwaiba-simple` project.

-Commands (in power shell or a terminal window) when docker is running:
+Use the following commands (in power shell or a terminal window) when docker is running:

 ```
 cd kuwaiba-simple